-Utilities are easy to forget in the business & eagerness to move into a new house, but don’t forgot to set up your utilities before you move into your house so that you can do the basics (like turing on the lights & getting a drink of water) on your first day.
+Utilities are easy to forget in the business and eagerness to move into a new house but don’t forget to set up your utilities before you move into your house so that you can do the basics (like turning on the lights and getting a drink of water) on your first day.

 3. Change Your Address

 One of the first things you should do when moving is to change your address.